DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: Experiments

 \subsection{Main Results}

-To comprehensively evaluate the multi-mode trajectories generation capability of our proposed \textbf{DIVER}, we conduct \textbf{closed-loop} experiments on two representative E2E-AD benchmarks: \textbf{Bench2Drive} and \textbf{NAVSIM}, as shown in Tables \ref{tab_b2d} and \ref{tab_navsim}.
-In Table \ref{tab_nuscenes_planning}, we further present \textbf{open-loop} results on the \textbf{NuScenes} dataset.
-Additionally, Table \ref{tab_b2d} includes supplementary \textbf{open-loop} evaluation results on \textbf{Bench2Drive}.
+To comprehensively evaluate the multi-mode trajectory generation capability of our proposed \textbf{DIVER}, we conduct \textbf{closed-loop} experiments on three representative E2E-AD benchmarks: \textbf{Bench2Drive}, \textbf{NAVSIM} and \textbf{NuScenes}, as shown in Tables \ref{tab_b2d}, \ref{tab_navsimv1},\ref{tab_navsimv2} and \ref{tab_nuscenes_planning}.
 It is important to note that we do \underline{not} adopt the conventional \textbf{L2 distance} in open-loop evaluation.
-This is because L2 distance merely reflects the proximity between a predicted trajectory and a single GT trajectory, failing to capture the diversity and spread of multi-mode trajectories predictions.
+This is because L2 distance merely reflects the proximity between a predicted trajectory and a single GT trajectory, failing to capture the diversity and spread of multi-mode trajectory predictions.
 Relying solely on this metric compromises the core objective of multi-mode trajectory generation—namely, to cover a wide range of plausible future intents.